weet-ai/agentic-app-quickstart/agentic_app_quickstart/week_3/README.md

 - Create a `Dockerfile` following security best practices
 - Use **distroless** or minimal base images (Alpine Linux)
 - Run as **non-root user** with minimal privileges
-- Implement **multi-stage builds** for smaller image size
-- Configure proper **health checks** and **environment variables**

 ### 2. **MCP Server Integration (stdio)** 🔗
-Implement your first MCP connection using stdio transport:
+Leverage your first MCP server using stdio transport:
-- Create a **custom MCP server** with at least 2 tools
+- Create or download an **MCP server** that has at least 2 tools
-- Connect your containerized agent to the MCP server
+- Package both your agentic app and your MCP server in the same container
-- Use **stdio transport** for secure local communication within the container
+- Use **stdio transport** for local communication within the container
-- Handle MCP protocol handshakes and tool discovery

 ### 3. **Container Security** 🛡️
 Apply security best practices for container deployment: